Editorial advisory

 Water Verdict

-Putnam County receives a fair water quality assessment with a grade of B and a score of 63.4 out of 100.
+Putnam County, Georgia receives a fair water quality assessment with a grade of B and a score of 63.4 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments cover 31 water bodies in the county's watershed, with 41.9% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.
+At the most recent USGS reading, local streamflow was below its historical mean at 18.5% — worth watching in drier seasons.

 Violation Context

-Putnam County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Putnam County, Georgia show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 4.5 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+This compliance record sits alongside an unusually deep monitoring archive: 15,167 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance